 NVIDIA Drivers on Rocky Linux: Install the CUDA Toolkit (Optional)

 If you plan to compile CUDA applications, install the CUDA compiler package from the NVIDIA repository.
-This keeps the install smaller than the full toolkit while still providing nvcc.
+The current CUDA 13 minor branch can change over time, so list the available cuda-nvcc-13-* packages before choosing a branch.

-The nvcc binary is installed under /usr/local/cuda-*.
+The nvcc binary is installed under the selected /usr/local/cuda-* prefix.
 Use the full path if it is not in your PATH: